-Posted by Jeanette Rawlinson on Wednesday 16 May, 2018No comments
+Posted by Janette Rawlinson on Wednesday 16 May, 2018No comments

 Patient advocate and contributor to our latest patient booklet Janette Rawlinson offers her perspective on the National Lung Cancer Audit (NLCA) and the variation in lung cancer treatment that still exists in the UK.